Xavier-MaYiMing/The-ripple-spreading-algorithm-for-the-k-shortest-path-tour-problem/README.md

-### The Ripple-Spreading Algorithm for the k Shortest Path Problem
+### The Ripple-Spreading Algorithm for the k Shortest Path Tour Problem

 ##### The shortest path tour problem (SPTP) aims to find the shortest path that traverses multiple disjoint node subsets in a given order.
 The *k*-SPTP aims to find the k shortest paths for the SPTP.